Fixing a leaking radiator valve with spanner

 New tail with PTFE tape

-Sometimes the tail will need to be replaced.
+Sometimes the tail needs to be replaced.
 If so you can follow the same steps above for replacing the PTFE tape.

 Here’s how: